 NEW YORK — For Bobby McFerrin, breaking new ground has always been synonymous with his music.

-His concerts are a mixed bag of musical styles drawing from jazz, classical, blues and numerous others.
-He's performed unaccompanied, scatting and riffing with his four-octave range, and, at times, even used his entire body to make percussive sounds.
+His concerts are a mixed bag of musical styles drawing from jazz, classical, blues, and numerous other styles.
+He's performed unaccompanied, scatting and riffing with his four-octave range, and at times, even used his entire body to make percussive sounds.

 Yet most people know him for the feel-good a cappella tune "Don't Worry Be Happy," even though the 63-year singer says he hasn't played the song in its entirety since 1988.